 A burst is a period of RF carrier which is modulated by a data stream.
-A burst therefore represents the physical content of a timeslot.
+A burst therefore represents the physical content of a timeslot except for the case of ESAB (see sub-clause 5.2.10) which represents the physical content of 2 consecutive timeslots.

 5.2.2 Types of burst and burst timing